GoogleCloudPlatform/gradle-appengine-plugin/README.md

     apply plugin: 'gae'

-The plugin JAR and the App Engine tools SDK library need to be defined in the classpath of your build script.
+The plugin JAR needs to be defined in the classpath of your build script.
 You can either get the plugin from the GitHub download section or upload it to your local repository.
 The following code snippet shows an example:

     buildscript {
         repositories {